PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

 The "." refers to the current folder we are in.
 The "/main" refers to the "main" program file.

-There is something that the `make` program takes care of for us called "linking" where you take two machine code (0s and 1s) files and "link" them together into one program file.
+The `make` program takes care of "linking" for us.
+In linking you take two machine code (0s and 1s) files and "link" them together into one program file.

-At some point you might "include" some file where the code is not available and all you have access to is a compiled machine code (0s and 1s) version!
+At some point you might "include" a header file where the code is not available and all you have access to is a compiled machine code (0s and 1s) version!
 Then what do you do?

-In this case `make` will automatically use the link feature `-l` to "link" that machine code with your program code.
+In this case `make` will automatically use the link feature `-l` to "link" that machine code with your programs resulting machine code (0s and 1s).

 Remember the assembly code we showed?